ljansen2140/AlienHunters_VAE_V2/README.md

 ## Manifest Specifications
 In order to run `vae.py` you must generate your own manifest to load files from.
 A manifest should consist of a space `" "` seperated list of absolute filepaths.
 The manifest should also contain a space at the end.
 All manifest loading functions can be found in `pipeline.py`.

+For an example on how to properly generate a manifest, please see this repository for generating manifests and normalizing images from the IARPA Functional Map of the World dataset: https://github.com/ljansen2140/ManifestGen-Tools